genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

   }
 }
 ```
-Run **alpha-config:assemble** to make the view ready for use, then add it to the data server:​
+Run `alpha-config:assemble` to make the view ready for use, then add it to the Data Server.​

 Now go to the Data Server definition (inside the **-script-config** module).
 Replace the `ALL_TRADES` query in the Data Server with the new `TRADE_VIEW`.